-SHRI K. VIJAYA BHASKARA REDDY; If they suggest certain measure, I am prepared to consider whatever is said.
-Let the hon. advocate Member sitting behind you say that he is satisfied that it will be convenient to others.
+SHRI K. VIJAYA BHASKARA REDDY; If they suggest certain measures, I am prepared to consider whatever is said.
+Let the hon, advocate Member sitting behind you say that he is satisfied that it will be convenient to others.
 I am prepared to agree, but it is not so.
-The litigation has grown, the litigating public has grown.
-Even if we shift the offices, the [Shri K. Vijaya Bhaskara Reddy], " eourt has to disperse to different places.
-That is the fact which everyone of us has to accept if hot today, tomorrow you have to do it.
-So let us begin it today.
-(Interruptions) THE VICE-CHAIRMAN (DR NAGEN SAIKIA); So, you are not withdrawing.
+The littigation has grown, the littigating public has grown.
+Even if we shift the offices, the of the Bili court has to disperse to different places.
+That is the fact which everyone of us has to accept if not today, tomorrow you have to do it.
+So, let us begin it today.
+(Interruptions)